 which can be rewritten as

 Using this simple method we can do simple integrations.
-The method is called the Forward Euler integrator, and is an explicit solver (which is a solver which only uses information from the previous timestep.
-Note that this is not an accurate solver, and better approaches do exist, like the Runge-Kutta family.
+The method is called the Forward Euler integrator, and is an explicit solver (i.e. it only uses information from the previous timestep).
+This is not an accurate solver, and better approaches do exist, like the Runge–Kutta family.

 When we have integrated the acceleration to velocity in the two spatial dimensions, we integrate the velocity to get the position.
 Then we have the acceleration, velocity and position at time .
 Then we start once again with updating the acceleration based on the velocity and position at the previous timestep and integrate to get the acceleration, velocity and position at time .
 We do this until the vertical position of the rocket is negative, that is, the rocket has landed or after a given time.
 We store all acceleration, velocity and position points, and from this we can derive many parameters, e.g. the pitch angle.

 The rocket is stable because of the velocity that keeps it pointing forward (small angle of attack).
 At the start of the launch before the rocket has gained enough velocity to be stable, we need to implement a launch rod to keep it pointing at the launching angle.
-We usually say that, while r < 2m (or whatever the length of the rod is, the unit vector is fixed to the launch angle.
+This is done by fixing the unit vector to the launch angle while (or whatever the length of the rod is).